Kanishkmittal26/secretWebsite/README.md

 there are 6 levels to pass a secret so, there are different app.js files like(appLevel2,appLevel3....) for each level...run separately according to their levels

-1. create env file under root directory
+1. create .env file under root directory
     -> PASTE THIS
 # level 2 onwards(for appLevel2.js ..... to appLevel5.js)
 SECRETENCRYPTION = This is my first secret.